-Rabbits spend a good deal of time grooming themselves but that doesn't mean we don't have to lend a helping hand once in awhile.
-Rabbits usually do not need baths but regular brushing helps keep their coat in good condition and help prevents hairballs and nail trims help keep your rabbit's feet healthy and from getting stuck in carpeting.
+Rabbits spend a good deal of time grooming themselves but that doesn't mean we don't have to lend a helping hand once in a while.
+Rabbits usually do not need baths but regular brushing helps keep their coat in good condition and helps prevent hairballs and nail trims help keep your rabbit's feet healthy and from getting stuck in carpeting.
 A little grooming goes a long way.

 Removing Matted Hair from Rabbits

 If your rabbit develops mats in their coat never try to trim them out with scissors as it is very easy to accidentally cut into the skin.
 Gradually work out the mat by gently separating and combing hair out of the mat a tiny bit at a time while being careful not to pull on the skin.
 It may take several grooming sessions to work out a mat.
 Alternatively, you can take your rabbit to a groomer to have the mats trimmed out with electric clippers but these can also cut the skin so care must be taken regardless of the method used.